 Magistrate’s may issue the protective order whether or not the victim has asked for one.

 Who Can File for an Emergency Order of Protection?

 • The victim’s guardian.

 • The state’s attorney.

 Contact a Lawyer for Protective Orders Today

 Do you think you need a protective order lawyer?
 Whether you are seeking a protective order or one has been imposed upon you, Jeff Anderson will fight in your corner without judgment.
-Protective orders are serious business; you need someone representing you in court with the skills necessary to reach your desired outcome.
-Contact Jeff Anderson Family Law Attorney today to schedule a confidential consultation at (972) 248-8383 or fill out a contact form online.
+Protective orders are serious business; you need someone representing you in court with the skills necessary in hopes of reaching your desired outcome.
+Contact Jeff Anderson today to schedule a confidential consultation at (972) 248-8383 or fill out a contact form online.